1978 New York City newspaper strike

+Origins

 The multi-union strike was led by pressmen and halted production of the three papers, with no editions being published since August 9, 1978.
-Other unions walking out included those for machinists, paperhandlers, truck mechanics, and drivers.
-The strike had occurred due to the three newspapers each issuing new work rulings which significantly decreased requirements concerning the level of staffing.
-Unlike in many strikes, wage levels themselves were not a major issue.
-More than 10,000 employees were either striking or out of work due to supporting one of the striking unions.
+Other unions who walked out included those for machinists, paperhandlers, truck mechanics, and drivers.
+The strike occurred due to the three newspapers each issuing new work rulings which significantly decreased requirements concerning the level of staffing.
+Unlike many strikes, wage levels were not a major issue.
+More than 10,000 employees were either striking or out of work in support of one of the striking unions.